The Premier League all-time table: Man Utd 1st, Liverpool catching Chelsea…

 The highest team currently not playing in the Premier League are 1995 title winners Blackburn Rovers, who are currently 12th in the all-time standings, above current Premier League stalwarts like Fulham, Wolves and Crystal Palace.

-Here’s the all-time table in full, representing every Premier League match played between August 1992 and mid-November 2022.
-Those in bold denote a team that played in the top flight in 2022-23.
+Here’s the all-time table in full, representing every Premier League match played between August 1992 and the time of writing, December 2024.
+Those in bold denote a team that are currently in the top flight in the 2024-25 season.

 • • • •